art practices, neuroscience, and technology in the network society

 Davide Crepaldi focused on language learning processes and the role that statistical learning plays in it;

-Vuk Ćosić, through the presentation of his artistic path, told the story of net.art and the parable of the internet from space of freedom to control instrument.
+Vuk Ćosić, through the presentation of his artistic path, told the story of net.art and the parable of the internet from space of freedom to instrument of control.

 Press Office: THE KNACK STUDIO / Tamara Lorenzi